 A wrapper for off-policy trainer procedure.
+The step in trainer means a policy network update.

-- policy an instance of the BasePolicy class. - train_collector (Collector) the collector used for training. - test_collector (Collector) the collector used for testing. - max_epoch (int) the maximum of epochs for training.
-The training process might be finished before reaching the max_epoch. - step per epoch (int) the number of step for updating policy network in one epoch. - collect_per_step (int) the number of frames the collector would collect before the network update.
-In other words, collect some frames and do some policy network update. - episode_per_test the number of episodes for one policy evaluation. - batch_size (int) the batch size of sample data, which is going to feed in the policy network. - update_per_step (int) the number of times the policy network would be updated after frames be collected.
-In other words, collect some frames and do some policy network update. - train_fn (function) a function receives the current number of epoch index and performs some operations at the beginning of training in this epoch. - test_fn (function) a function receives the current number of epoch index and performs some operations at the beginning of testing in this epoch. - save_fn (function) a function for saving policy when the undiscounted average mean reward in evaluation phase gets better.
+- test_collector (Collector) the collector used for testing. - max_epoch (int) the maximum of epochs for training.
+The training process might be finished before reaching the max_epoch. - step_per_epoch (int) the number of step for updating policy network in one epoch. - collect_per_step (int) the number of frames the collector would collect before the network update.
+In other words, collect some frames and do some policy network update.

+- episode_per_test the number of episodes for one policy evaluation. - batch_size (int) the batch size of sample data, which is going to feed in the policy network. - update_per_step (int) the number of times the policy network would be updated after frames are collected, for example, set it to 256 means it updates policy 256 times once after collect_per_step frames are collected. - train_fn (function) a function receives the current number of epoch index and performs some operations at the beginning of training in this epoch. - test_fn (function) a function receives the current number of epoch index and performs some operations at the beginning of testing in this epoch. - save_fn (function) a function for saving policy when the undiscounted average mean reward in evaluation phase gets better. - stop_fn (function) a function receives the average undiscounted returns of the testing result, return a boolean which indicates whether reaching the goal. - writer (torch.utils.tensorboard.SummaryWriter) a TensorBoard SummaryWriter. - log_interval (int) the log interval of the writer. - verbose (bool) whether to print the information. - test_in_train (bool) whether to test in the training phase.